This website uses cookies to help improve your user experience

 Additionally, hybrid models are gaining traction, combining subscription access with limited ads or offering premium upgrades to remove them.
 Regardless of the chosen approach, it’s important to design the flow around how users interact with tvOS and focus navigation.
 When you build Apple TV app functionality with monetization in mind from the start, it’s easier to maintain seamless user experiences across revenue streams.

-Developed on the basis of iOS by Apple Inc., tvOS was launched as a successor of the Apple TV Software operating system for the 4th generation of Apple TVs. as of 2025, tvOS is on version 18.5 and continues to evolve as Apple’s dedicated operating system for Apple TV devices.
+Developed on the basis of iOS by Apple Inc., tvOS was launched as a successor of the Apple TV Software operating system for the 4th generation of Apple TVs.
+As of early 2026, Apple has transitioned from the numeric 18.x naming to tvOS 26 for the tvOS release cycle that has been running from September 2025.
+This renumbered update (tvOS 26) is now the current major version across Apple TV devices and continues to evolve with new features and API improvements for developers.
+Let’s dive deep into what’s typically involved in tvOS app development.

 To create Apple TV apps, developers need to master a solid tech stack.
 Moreover, some technologies that were once widely used for Apple TV development are now becoming deprecated, giving way to new successors.
 For instance, since there are no updates to Objective-C on the horizon, Swift is becoming developers’ go-to language for iOS apps, meaning that to ensure efficient app maintenance and new features development your legacy Objective-C code needs to be migrated to Swift.

-Important: Starting April 2025, all tvOS apps submitted to the App Store must be built with the tvOS 18 SDK using Xcode 15 or later.
+Important: Starting from April 2025, Apple required that all tvOS apps submitted to the App Store should be built with the tvOS 18 SDK and Xcode 16 or later to be accepted by App Store Connect.

 The operating system employs HTTP Live Streaming (HLS) technology as its main streaming protocol format that ensures dynamic video delivery by adjusting content playback to the present network state. tvOS supports FairPlay Streaming DRM system to deliver securely protected video content.